aicaprio/CurtainView/README.md

 * `scrollDuration` : **scrolling duration after lift the finger off CurtainView.**

-* Here is an attribute need to be noticed :  `fixedValue` , which defines the minimum width or height ( depends on the gravity ) appears on the screen , the default value is one third of the CurtainView's width or height( depends on the gravity ).<br>
+* Here is an attribute need to be noticed :  `fixedValue` , which defines the minimum width or height ( depends on the gravity ) appears on the screen , the default value is one third of the CurtainView's width or height( depends on the gravity ).

-Usually we set this attribute in your java codes.<br>
+Usually we set this attribute in your java codes.

 For example , I'd like `iv1` completely showing when CurtainView is closed , so we just need to set the `fixedValue` to be `iv1's` height:

 ```java